Tenyoru/cv-typst/example.typ

   name: "Texas A&M University",
   location: "College Station, TX",
   date: "June 2020 - Present",
-  [Developed a REST API using FastAPI and PostgreSQL to store data from learning management systems], [Developed a full-stack web application using Flask, React, PostgreSQL and Docker to analyze GitHub data], [Explored ways to visualize GitHub collaboration in a classroom setting],
+  description: "Conducted research on software engineering education and data-driven analysis.", [Developed a REST API using FastAPI and PostgreSQL to store data from learning management systems], [Developed a full-stack web application using Flask, React, PostgreSQL and Docker to analyze GitHub data], [Explored ways to visualize GitHub collaboration in a classroom setting],